 - (float) decimal degrees -180 to 180 (negative values are in the western hemisphere).

 - (int) is the geodata public (1) or private (0)?
-If value is missing, assume public.
+If value is missing or not set to 0, assume public.

 - (string) freeform textual description of coordinates.